Helium One Global (LON:HE1) Shares Up 3.8%

-Separately, Canaccord Genuity reiterated a “speculative buy” rating and issued a GBX 21 ($0.27) price objective on shares of Helium One Global in a research note on Wednesday, June 23rd.
+Separately, Canaccord Genuity reaffirmed a “speculative buy” rating and set a GBX 21 ($0.27) price objective on shares of Helium One Global in a report on Wednesday, June 23rd.

 The stock has a fifty day simple moving average of GBX 15.38.
 The firm has a market capitalization of £51.76 million and a PE ratio of -4.95.